 We also have a faculty liaison/outreach coordinator, Seb Prohn, specializing in academic access for individuals with disabilities, who is available to provide faculty support.

-At the end of the semester the UP faculty liaison will send an evaluation form via internet survey to gain feedback on participant classroom performance.
-Instructor feedback is formative and helps participants set new academic goals.
+At the end of the semester the UP faculty liaison will send an evaluation form via internet survey to gain feedback on students classroom performance.
+Instructor feedback is formative and helps students set new academic goals.
 Instructor evaluations are also used to assess academic progress for the UP Certificate of Accomplishment awarded at the end of the program.